D3VILNOBODY/Reef-Interpreter/README.md

 # Running

 Simply clone the repository and build using cargo.
-The reef-core library *should* be built if you just compile the project as a whole.
+The reef-core and reef-syntax library *should* be built if you just compile the project as a whole.